burnettk/url-shortener/README.md

 ### Rails

 It's a Ruby on Rails app.
-Check out the [.ruby-version file](.ruby-version) for the currently-supported version of ruby and the [Gemfile.lock file](Gemfile.lock) for the version of Rails, if that might be a dealbreaker.
+Check out the [.ruby-version file](.ruby-version) for the currently-supported version of ruby and the [Gemfile.lock file](Gemfile.lock) for the version of Rails, if that might be a dealbreaker for your environment.

 [Follow this](http://railsapps.github.io/installrubyonrails-mac.html) or a similar walkthrough to get ready to run a Rails app and MySQL on a mac.